 Typically, this means ensuring the header tags and focus keywords of the page match.
 You can also go one step further to ensure that all the visuals on the page have the right attribution.
 Simple practices like this help search engine indexing and lead to better results.

 Asking yourself these questions will give you a wholesome analysis of your home page as it covers the technical, design and content-related aspects.
 While they all work in unison, the content you publish plays a major role in search engine marketing as it generates traffic.
-Therefore, it’s best to hire experts to write and optimise content.
 Get in touch with us to create quality content for your website.